dmwm/DAS/doc/sphinx/das_operations.rst

 in $DAS_ROOT/src/python/DAS/services/maps area.
 We provide a single admin script to install available maps.
 It is located in $DAS_ROOT/bin/ area which should be in your path once your setup your environment *source setup.sh*.
-Then you can simply call *das_map* and it will isntall all available maps into Mapping DB.
+Then you can simply call *das_map* and it will install all the maps specified in your services configuration.

 Apache redirect rules
 ---------------------